ts-zen/trycatch/README.md

 // ?^ result: string
 ```

-JavaScript's dynamic nature means that anything can be thrown.
-To handle this, we encapsulate thrown values in an `Error` object and expose the original value through `Error.cause`.
+`err` is an `Error` object that encapsulate the thrown values and expose them through `Error.cause`.
 The utility also extends to asynchronous tasks and promises.

 ```typescript
 // Async functions.